GoVanguard/legion/README.md

 ### FEATURES

-* Automatic recon and scanning with NMAP, whataweb, nikto, Vulners, Hydra, SMBenum, dirbuster, sslyzer, webslayer and more (with almost 100 auto-scheduled scripts)
+* Automatic recon and scanning with NMAP, whataweb, nikto, Vulners, Hydra, SMBenum, dirbuster, sslyzer, webslayer and more (with almost 100 auto-scheduled scripts).
-* Easy to use graphical interface with rich context menus and panels that allow pentesters to quickly find and exploit attack vectors on hosts
+* Easy to use graphical interface with rich context menus and panels that allow pentesters to quickly find and exploit attack vectors on hosts.
-* Modular functionality allows users to easily customize Legion and automatically call their own scripts/tools
+* Modular functionality allows users to easily customize Legion and automatically call their own scripts/tools.
-* Highly customizable stage scanning for ninja-like IPS evasion
+* Highly customizable stage scanning for ninja-like IPS evasion.
-* Automatic detection of CPEs (Common Platform Enumeration) and CVEs (Common Vulnerabilities and Exposures)
+* Automatic detection of CPEs (Common Platform Enumeration) and CVEs (Common Vulnerabilities and Exposures).
-* Ties CVEs to Exploits as detailed in Exploit-Database
+* Ties CVEs to Exploits as detailed in Exploit-Database.
-* Realtime autosaving of project results and tasks
+* Realtime autosaving of project results and tasks.

 ### NOTABLE CHANGES FROM SPARTA

-* Refactored from Python 2.7 to Python 3.6 and the elimination of deprecated and unmaintained libraries
+* Refactored from Python 2.7 to Python 3.6 and the elimination of deprecated and unmaintained libraries.
 * Upgraded to PyQT5, increased responsiveness, less buggy, more intuitive GUI that includes features like:
    * Task completion estimates
    * 1-Click scan lists of ips, hostnames and CIDR subnets
    * Ability to purge results, rescan hosts and delete hosts
    * Granular NMAP scanning options
-* Support for hostname resolution and scanning of vhosts/sni hosts
+* Support for hostname resolution and scanning of vhosts/sni hosts.
-* Revise process queuing and execution routines for increased app reliability and performance
+* Revise process queuing and execution routines for increased app reliability and performance.
-* Simplification of installation with dependency resolution and installation routines
+* Simplification of installation with dependency resolution and installation routines.
 * Realtime project autosaving so in the event some goes wrong, you will not lose any progress!
-* Docker container deployment option
+* Docker container deployment option.
-* Supported by a highly active development team
+* Supported by a highly active development team.

 ### GIF DEMO
 ![](https://govanguard.com/wp-content/uploads/2019/02/LegionDemo.gif)